 Our Maine ownership includes the largest conservation easement created in state history with more than 360,000 acres of land forever conserved as working forests and providing public recreational access.
 That easement, covering 96% of our land in the Moosehead Lake region, is just one of our many conservation easements and conservation projects in the state.

-In 2013, Plum Creek planted nearly 646,000 seedlings in Maine and we have achieved abundant natural regeneration of our forests.
-Nationwide Plum Creek planted more than 64 million trees in 2013.
+In 2014, Plum Creek planted more than 860,000 seedlings in Maine and we have achieved abundant natural regeneration of our forests.
+Nationwide Plum Creek planted more than 59 million trees in 2014.
 We are also frequent partners with U.S. Fish & Wildlife Service, Maine Inland Fisheries & Wildlife and other groups to support innovative environmental projects, including these:

 Plum Creek understands the value that forestland provides for recreational opportunities.
 In Maine, the vast majority of our land is publicly accessible, including our working forest conservation easement in the Moosehead Lake region.

 You are invited to enjoy our forests for hiking, canoeing, fishing, snowmobiling and more.
 Please respect the land and follow our guidelines as you do so.
 Below is a map and guidelines for easy reference.

 As a member of the Maine community, we understand our role as a corporate citizen and are committed to being a good neighbor.
 Our staff is active locally as leaders, educators and volunteers, and through the Plum Creek Foundation, we provide financial support to Maine organizations with the goal of providing basic needs and helping sustain rural communities.
 In 2014, the Plum Creek Foundation awarded $160,000 in grants to non-profit groups in Maine alone.
 In 2015, Plum Creek was honored with the Maine Governor's Award for Business Excellence for its commitment to both its community and business excellence.